 Cypress Cabinet Finishes

-An untreated cypress cabinet matures into a silver-gray, where the weathered wood can be an attractive feature.
+An untreated conifer cabinet matures into a silver-gray, where the weathered wood can be an attractive feature.
 However, adding a surface finish enhances the grain and protects the surface from damage, especially when used in busy spaces such as the kitchen.

-Painting Cypress Kitchen Cabinets
+Painting Cypress Wood Cabinets

 When applying the surface treatment, always follow the manufacturer’s recommendations to achieve the best results.
 Don’t forget to prime all sides and edges of the wood siding.

-Are Cypress Cabinets Expensive?
+Are Cabinets Made From Cypress Expensive?

 Other Factors: